 Frequently asked questions

 The NTP rated that last scenario 'serious concern' — the highest level of alarm the agency uses for a non-cancer endpoint.
-The EU responded with a 2030 ban on DEHP in medical devices.
-The US responded with a labelling recommendation.
+The EU is phasing it out of medical devices through REACH authorisation by July 2030; EPA finalised an unreasonable-risk determination in January 2026 with risk-management rulemaking pending.
 In your kitchen, the alternative is simpler than either: glass doesn't need a plasticiser, because glass was never rigid PVC in the first place.

 References